 Deletion criteria for Previous Inspections, Public Sector Employers, VPP, or SHARP establishments may be applied to establishments either prior to creating a cycle or after a cycle is created.
-However, deletion criteria for Partnership and EEP establishments must be applied after a cycle is created.
+However, deletion criteria for Partnership establishments must be applied after a cycle is created.

-- Because Partnership establishments have not met the same rigorous safety and health requirements of VPP and SHARP establishments, they are not to be deleted until the cycle is created. - Because the EEP and EEP-related sites are moved to the current cycle by the Office of Statistical Analysis throughout the year, and because the EEP establishments may be deleted if they have had a comprehensive inspection within the prior year, they are not to be deleted until right before the inspections from the cycle are begun.
+- Because Partnership establishments have not met the same rigorous safety and health requirements of VPP and SHARP establishments, they are not to be deleted until the cycle is created.